About

 In 2009, she began experimenting with Strain Specific Cooking and Baking in conjunction with Raw Cannabis Cuisine then launched a blog in June 2010 to share her recipes with medical marijuana patients.
 The Ganja Kitchen Revolution blog was born and quickly became such a success that in September 2010 she was approached by Green Candy Press.
 Jessica was offered a book deal at 26 years old which she accepted and TGKR went into production.
 Two years later it hit the market as the first Strain Specific Gourmet Cannabis Cookbook.
 It has quickly become the authority on strain specific cannabis pairings and a must have in any aspiring cannabis chef’s cookbook collection.
 Today Chef Jessica Catalano still produces free recipes for medical marijuana patients to make in the comfort of their own homes.

-Currently, Catalano tests carnivore recipes in her kitchen and runs her blog to help educate cannabis patients on cooking and baking with cannabis.
+Currently, Catalano tests wild game carnivore recipes in her kitchen and runs her blog to help educate cannabis patients on cooking and baking with cannabis.
 She is the former Food Columnist for the international SKUNK Magazine and former cover girl for Tokin’ Female of the Month (Skunk Magazine Volume 8, Issue 3).
 In addition to SKUNK Magazine, she has written for their sister magazine The Highway as a cannabis food writer.
 She also was a contributing editor to Diane Fornbacher’s LadyBud Magazine, contributor to the national Cannabis Now Magazine, and Culture writer for Weedmaps.

 Catalano was also named Stoner Girl of Winter 2015 by the Stoner Girl’s Guide.
 She is the former Cannabis Chef at Cultivating Spirits who taught the Cooking with Cannabis Class as well as the Sensational Fusion Private Dinners.
 She cooked for and co-hosted the first cannabis pairing dinner at the 2015 Aspen X Games with the Cultivating Spirits family.
 Catalano has cooked for celebrities such as Snoop Dogg in Aspen and has served as a judge for the Denver Hightimes U.S Cannabis Cup in 2012, 2013, 2015, and 2016 for Edibles, Topicals, and CBD products.
 She is also a former reviewer for Seattle products on “The Proper Cannabis Committee” for A Proper High